dbashford/hapi-route-builder/README.md

 });
 ```

-Here we have a simple POST route which creates a `bar` resource.
+Here is a simple POST route which creates a `bar` resource.
 It includes some validation for some payload data.
-It also includes `pre` processing which retrieves, in parallel, some user data and some information about the parent `foo` resource before ensuring the user has the ability to create the given resource.
+It also includes `pre` processing which retrieves, in parallel, user data and some information about the parent `foo` resource before ensuring the user has the ability to create the given resource.

 ### After